AaltoSciComp/scicomp-docs/aalto/jupyterhub-instructors/faq-hints.rst

   answering questions about what to do with the data in the long term.
 There can be a deputy who can also grant access.

+- To add more instructors/TAs, go to `domesti.cs.aalto.fi
+  <https://domesti.cs.aalto.fi>`_ and you can do it yourself.
+You
+  must be connected to an Aalto network.

 - Store your course data in a git repository (or some other version control system) and push it to :doc:`version.aalto.fi </aalto/git>` or some such system.  ``git`` and relevant tools are all installed